Anti-Plagiarism Strategies for Research Papers

 to the rest of the class, they will recognize the need to be very

-with both the process and the content of the paper.
-Such
+with both the process, the content, and the sources of the paper.

 should serve as a strong deterrent against simply copying a

 Regardless of how many times a student reads over a copied paper, much